 Sky is set to bring catch-up TV services to more users, with a new Sky HD box with an integrated Wi-Fi receiver confirmed for launch this September.

-With those looking to give their existing Sky HD boxes wireless access to online content currently requiring the need of a separate Wi-Fi receiver, the broadcasting giant has confirmed it will launch the first Sky HD box with inbuilt Wi-Fi later this year.
+With those looking to give their existing Sky HD boxes wireless access to online content currently requiring the need of a separate Wi-Fi receiver,

 Letting slip on the upcoming launch within its year-end financial report, Sky has revealed it will “launch a new Wi-Fi enabled Sky HD from September.”
 The company has also announced that the Wi-Fi enabled option will also become its new ‘standard’ Sky box for new customers.

 Responding to strong uptake of its catch-up and on-demand services, Sky has revealed the new Wi-Fi enabled box will be part of a new strategy to accelerate uptake of its connected services.

 “We’ve seen an explosion in on-demand and mobile viewing as more people connect their Sky boxes to broadband and watch TV on laptops and mobile devices with Sky Go,” Jeremy Darroch, Sky’s Chief Executive said in the company’s annual earnings call.

 He added: “We see an exciting opportunity for future growth in this area and we intend to increase investment over the next year to accelerate growth and returns from these new services.”